 5 Steps to Set Up Your Oculus Rift with Unity in Less Than 10 Minutes

-Oculus Rift is a very popular VR headset, so knowing how to enable and setup developer mode is invaluable.
+Even though Rift got overshadowed by his younger and more nimble brother Oculus Quest, it is still a popular VR headset, so knowing how to setup Oculus Rift in developer mode is invaluable.
 Once in developer mode, you'll be able to start development in Unity with Oculus assets and more.
 This is an important part of VR development, so let's get started.

 To create apps for the Oculus, you need a laptop/desktop computer, copy of Unity 3D and Oculus Integration.
 Unity is a content creation tool for building VR applications -- you can create, test, and publish your original ideas on Oculus Home!
 Oculus Integration is a unity plugin that allows you to build apps for the Oculus with the correct framework.